 The best thing about graphic organizers is that they help students understand complicated things.
 In addition, when you pair graphic elements along with reading material, it will provide a visual perspective to your students.

 For example, when you teach students the life cycle of butterflies, they might not understand how a cocoon turns into a beautiful butterfly.
-But, showing a proper diagram of butterflies’ life cycle will provide a deeper understanding to your students.
+However, showing a proper diagram of butterflies’ life cycle will provide a deeper understanding to your students.

 Therefore, you should pair graphic tools with reading material to improve their comprehension.

 It is challenging for teachers to create a learning material that can help everyone in the class.
-Especially if you have sensory challenged children in your class, it is impossible to help all students with a learning resource.
+Especially if you have sensory-challenged children in your class, it is impossible to help all students with a learning resource.

 Fortunately, graphic organizers make learning easy for everyone.
 For example, attractive visuals can help physically disabled children understand things they can’t read.
 Similarly, children who are slow at learning can leverage visuals.
 This way, teachers don’t have to create different learning resources for each student.
 That will save them a lot of time.